gohugoio/hugo/content/content-management/organization.md

 * is based on the content's location within the directory structure OR
 * is defined in front matter and *overrides all the above*

-## Modifying Destinations for Content Source in Front Matter
+## Overriding Destinations via Front Matter

 Hugo believes that you organize your content with a purpose.
 The same structure that works to organize your source content is used to organize the rendered site.
 As displayed above, the organization of the source content will be mirrored in the destination.